Ann P. Blackwell, Dean

 Professional education programs are nationally accredited through NCATE and their appropriate specialized professional association accreditation bodies.
 All professional education programs within the university undergo periodic review to ensure appropriate national and state standards are being met and student outcomes are appropriate.
 Each professional education program adheres to a conceptual framework developed to ensure all educational leaders graduating from Southern Miss possess the knowledge, skills, dispositions and diversity outcomes developed by the faculty and community.
 These shared values provide a vision from which all university education programs can impact collaborative efforts with local school partners and the community as a whole.

 The Professional Education Unit's Conceptual Framework is consistent with the university's historical roots as a normal college, its mission and its future.
-The university, since our founding in 1910, has been committed to the outstanding preparation of teachers, counselors, administrators and other school personnel.
-In accordance with this history and the present vision and mission of the university, the mission of the unit is five-fold: a) educate the whole student; b) prepare high-quality teachers and leaders for the Mississippi classrooms; c) conduct innovative, relevant research; d) promote a healthier region and e) enhance cultural understanding.
+The university, since our founding in 1910, has been committed to the exemplary preparation of teachers, counselors, administrators and other school personnel.
+In accordance with this history and the present vision and mission of the University, the Unit is committed to improving the educational attainment of the citizens of Mississippi, and in turn, the economic development of our state.
+Therefore, the mission of the unit is five-fold: a) prepare high-quality teachers and leaders for our state; b) conduct innovative, relevant research that informs decision-making in education; c) establish strong relationships with local school districts and the Mississippi Department of Education to improve education in our state; d) promote a healthier populace and e) enhance cultural understanding among our citizens.